 Is n8n self-host actually cheap?

 n8n self-host on a small VPS (around five to ten dollars per month) plus your own LLM API key is the cheapest scale option if you can manage a server.
+The self-hosted Community edition is free to run under n8n's sustainable-use license, according to docs.n8n.io, so the real cost is the VPS and your token bill.
 The catch is the engineering investment up front: docker compose, basic auth, a backup plan, and the time to learn the canvas.

 If you already self-host other tools, n8n is essentially free incremental.
 If you have never managed a server, the time cost is higher than the dollar saving for the first six months.